dhruvbaldawa/atlas/.rules/testing.md

   * Test user interactions and state updates.
   * Verify API client integration with mock requests.

+## Test Structure: Given-When-Then Pattern

-## Format for Unit Tests
+### Consistently Apply Given-When-Then for All Tests

-We follow the Given-When-Then pattern from Behavior-Driven Development (BDD) for structuring test cases:
+We strictly follow the **Given-When-Then** pattern from Behavior-Driven Development (BDD) for structuring ALL test cases.
+This applies to unit tests, integration tests, and especially workflow and activity tests.
+This pattern creates consistent, readable tests that clearly express the test's intent and expected outcomes.

+### The Given-When-Then Structure

-### 1. Given
+#### 1. Given (Arrange)

-Establish the initial context and preconditions for the test:
+Establish the initial context and preconditions for the test.
+This section should:
+- Set up test data and inputs
+- Configure any required mocks or test doubles
+- Initialize the system under test

 ```python
 # Given